 Handel Theodora oratorio to libretto by Thomas Morell.
 Directed 2009 by Christof Loy at the Salzburg Festival.
 Stars Christine Schäfer (Theodora), Bejun Mehta (Didymus), Joseph Kaiser (Septimius), Johannes Martin Kränzle (Valens), Bernarda Fink (Irene), and Ryland Davies (Messenger).
 Ivor Bolton conducts the Freiburger Barockorchester and the Salzburger Bachchor (Chorus Master Alois Glaßner).
 Organ solo by James McVinnie.
-Sets by Annette Kurz; costumes by Ursula Renzenbrink; lighting by Stefan Bolliger; dramatic advice by Thomas Jonigk; choreographic assistance by Thomas Wilhelm.
+Set design by Annette Kurz; costume design by Ursula Renzenbrink; lighting design by Stefan Bolliger; dramatic advice by Thomas Jonigk; choreographic assistance by Thomas Wilhelm.
 Directed for TV by Hannes Rossacher.
+Sung in English.
 Released 2011, disc has 5.1 dts-HD Master Audio sound.
 Grade: B

 Handel wrote Theodora as an oratorio that would normally be formed by a large chorus standing in rows with the soloists in front and all singers using sheet music.
 Opera director Christof Loy was hired to semi-stage the oratorio.
 Loy was a good choice for this since his style as opera director generally is to vastly simplify sets, props, and dramaturgy to the point that even operas become semi-staged.
 With Loy on board you can save money on the frills and pay bigger fees to get the best singers.